AlishaMechtley/HierarchicalStructure/README.md

 The triangle plot of vector Q on the left is from Pritchard, et al. 2000.
 The triangle on the right is a single k=3 run with both burn-in and number of MCMC reps set to 100,000.
 Each of the three vector components of Q is plotted as a distance to one edge of the triangle.
 A colored point represents each individual.
 The points correspond to the prior population labels.
 As you can see, the two plots look somewhat similar.

 I painstakingly checked which group each individual clustered to and I shaded accordingly in the box below.
-It’s important to note that the colors are not exactly the same as those in the triangle for a reason.
+It’s important to note that the shadings are not exactly the same as those groups in the triangle for a reason.
 This is because I am showing the resulting clusters and not the prior population labels (as the triangle shows).
 The italicized individuals clustered together, the bold clustered together, and the plain text clustered together.

 ## Cluster 1 PopID = 2 unless otherwise specified (Mbololo?)